Battle over DC statehood collides with politics of crime

 Acting on a clause in the Constitution that gives Congress “exclusive power” over the district, Republicans in the U.S. House, along with 31 Democrats, voted to block the revised criminal code.
 Now the Senate is poised to follow suit.

-The whole episode represents a setback for the D.C. statehood movement, which won a majority vote in the U.S. House just three years ago.
+The whole episode represents a setback for the D.C. statehood movement, which won a majority vote in the U.S. House just two years ago.
 And it’s a measure of how politically perilous the issue of public safety has become for Democrats.

 Elinor Hart, an organizer for the D.C.
 Statehood Coalition, calls the congressional resolution an abuse of power.
 But she recognizes the political calculus at play.